afminguela/afminguela/README.md

 ## My Favourite Projects

-- ####Task Manager ([https://github.com/afminguela/Proyecto_Tareas]): a Simple task manager, close to reality and centered on UX.
-Made with Js and a fakeRestAPI with JsonServer
+- Task Manager ([https://github.com/afminguela/Proyecto_Tareas]): a Simple task manager, close to reality and centered on UX.
+Made with Js and a fakeRestAPI with JsonServer.
-- ####ReceKé ([https://github.com/afminguela/receke-deploy]): TFM of the Frontend Dev certificate done to deploy at Vercel.
+- ReceKé ([https://github.com/afminguela/receke-deploy]): TFM of the Frontend Dev certificate done to deploy at Vercel.
 This project was developed in collab with others students, I developed PM functions also web deployment, Git Merging, Pinia deploy and Wireframing with Figma.

 ## Soft and Hard Skills